carbon-design-system/carbon/docs/guides/endgame.md

      you something similar to:

      ```bash
      ?
-SHould we include commit: 2953c461a Non-commit syntax message here
+Should we include commit: 2953c461a Non-commit syntax message here
      ```

      Type `y` to include it in the patch release or `n` to exclude it.
 If it's